-Cardi B’s New Song “WAP” With Megan Thee Stallion Dissed By California Congressional Candidate James Bradley
+Cardi B’s New Song ‘WAP’ With Megan Thee Stallion Dissed By California Congressional Candidate James Bradley

 Someone else questioned his claim that he gave “WAP” a listen unintentionally.

-“Your use of “Accidently” is a bit suspect Considering it’s not on radio yet, and the only place the full songs are available are in streaming platforms,” they said.
+“Your use of ‘Accidently’ is a bit suspect Considering it’s not on radio yet, and the only place the full songs are available are in streaming platforms,” they said.

-Another user responded with a nude picture of Melania Trump, saying “And here’s our current First Lady.
-Your point?”
+Another user responded with a nude picture of Melania Trump.

 Cardi B is no stranger to making headlines and raising eyebrows.
 In March, she claimed she believed that NBA players were being paid to say they have coronavirus.